Ria-K912/QMLHEP/README.md

 ## Completed Tasks
 I have completed the following tasks from the QML-HEP evaluation list:

-- **Task I: Quantum Computing** –  implement a simple quantum operation with Cirq or Pennylane
+- **Task I: Quantum Computing** –  i
+Implement a simple quantum operation with Cirq or Pennylane
 a) With 5 qubits
 b) Apply Hadamard operation on every qubit
 c) Apply CNOT operation on (0, 1), (1,2), (2,3), (3,4)